danifitz/nr-snowflake/README.md

 For example on Mac OS/Linux do `export SNOWSQL_ACCOUNT=ab123.west-europe.azure` On Windows do `set SNOWSQL_ACCOUNT=abc123.west-europe.azure`

+### Developing

+You need to have `node.js` installed on the machine you're going to run the script from

+For the instructions on how to install it visit [node.js official website](https://nodejs.org/en/download/)

-### Install node modules
+#### Install node modules

 Run `npm install` in the main directory to install all node dependencies (mainly `snowflake-sdk`) to be able to connect to Snowflake instance

-### Pass sql file name when running the script
+#### Pass sql file name when running the script

 You must provide the name of an sql file containing an sql query you want to run agains your Snowflake instance

-In this repo there is an example sql file `test.sql` containing a query.
+In this repo there is an example sql file `queries/test.sql` containing a query.

-The main script in this repo is `node_snowflake.js`

-Run the script like this:

-`node node_snowflake.js test.sql`

-The above command will run the query from `test.sql` agains the Snowflake instance set up by the environment variable from the first step
+Executable binaries can be generated for Windows, Linux and Mac OS by running `pkg .`

+You must pass a SQL file as input for the program `snowflake_node_query_integration-win.exe file.sql`